chromaui/chromatic-docs/collaborators.md

 ### External collaborators

 Projects can also have external collaborators.
 These are stakeholders like PMs, designers, and consultants who don't commit code but contribute to the sign off process.
+They can also be fellow developers who don't have repo access or use a different Git provider.

 External collaborators are added and removed manually.
 Invite them via a link or email.
 Once they create an account they'll get access to your project.